redis/redis-doc/topics/data-types-intro.md

 * Hashes, which are maps composed of fields associated with values.
 Both the field and the value are strings.
 This are very similary to Ruby or Python hashes.
-* Bit arrays: it is possible, usign special commands, to handle String values like array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
+* Bit arrays (or simply bitmaps): it is possible, usign special commands, to handle String values like array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
 * HyperLogLogs: this is a probabilistic data structure which is used in order to estimate the cardinality of a set.
 Don't be scared, it is simpler than it seems...
 See later in the HyperLogLog section of this tutorial.